-Upon the occurrence of any Dissolution Event, the Certificates may be redeemed on the Dissolution Date at the Final Dissolution Amount together with the accrued but unpaid Periodic Distribution Amounts (if any) and the relevant Return Accumulation Period may be adjusted accordingly.
+Upon the occurrence of any Dissolution Event, the Certificates may be redeemed on the Dissolution Date at the Final Dissolution Amount together with the accrued Periodic Distribution Amounts (if any) and the relevant Return Accumulation Period may be adjusted accordingly.
 See Condition 15 (Dissolution Events).

-Optional Dissolution (Call) Right:
+Optional Dissolution (Call) Option: